icook/yota/docs/AJAX.rst

 success action is executed.
 These features allow you to give your user faster feedback on what mistakes they made to ease the form filling process.

-.. note:: The AJAX validator examples below rely on using the `id` value that
+.. note:: The AJAX validator examples below rely on using the `id` attribute
-    is set by the default :meth:`Node.set_identifiers` as a way to find the Nodes.
+    for a Node.
+This value is set by the default in :meth:`Node.set_identifiers`.

 Server side implementation for AJAX validation is designed to be used with :meth:`Form.json_validate`.
 When a submission is detected (usually by detecting